DominicTurn/vps-network-lab/README.md

 ## Long-Term Goal

-To transition into a **Network Administrator** role by the beginning of 2026, with the skills to **secure and maintain systems** in real-world environments.
+To transition into a **Network Administrator** role at the beginning of 2026, with the skills to **secure and maintain systems** in real-world environments.
 This lab is where the training happens.

 ---